 For even more easy family recipes, be sure to check out my cookbook, The Meatless Monday Family Cookbook!

-Cranberry Almond Muffins
+Vegan Pumpkin Cranberry Muffins

 - Preheat oven to 350°F.

-- Add the cranberries and mix gently.
+- Add the cranberries and mix gently to distribute throughout.